sheepyrad/BIOF3001_group_project/README.md

-# Project Documentation: Mpox Transmission Analysis and CFR Estimation for clade I and II
+# Mpox Transmission Analysis and CFR Estimation for clade I and II

 ## Overview